Why Mango is India's National Fruit

 The celebrated writer Kalidasa is known to have praised it excitedly.

-The mango tree is mentioned in many Hindu texts, both epics and Puranas.
+The tree is mentioned in many Hindu texts, both epics and Puranas.
 Here are a few examples:

 References in Hindu Mythology for Mango